-Winter hiking is a pretty broad term as you can find snow and ice on the trails in Glacier and Rocky Mountain National Park into mid June many years.
-The super nice thing about Crampons is that they can be tucked out of the way in your pack and only pulled out when you hit that icy spot.
-It just takes a few seconds to stretch them over your boots.
+Winter hiking is a pretty broad term as you can find snow and ice on the hiking trails in Glacier and Rocky Mountain National Park into mid-June many years.
+The best thing about crampons and microspikes is that they can be tucked out of the way in your pack and only pulled out when you hit that icy spot.
+It just takes a few seconds to stretch them over your hiking boots.

-✔️ Leg Gaiter – Leg Gaiters are perfect for keeping your pant legs dry and snow out of your shoes.
+✔️ Leg Gaiter – Leg Gaiters are perfect for keeping your pant legs dry and snow out of your hiking shoes.

 ✔️ Disposable Hand Warmers – You probably dislike the idea of anything disposable on the trail that could later add to landfills.
-And if you are properly dressed you will probably never need these.
-But…BIG BUT… if something happens on the trail in the bitter cold your first goal is to avoid hypothermia.
+If you dress appropriately, you will probably never need these.
+But…BIG BUT… if something happens on the trail in the bitter cold, your first goal is to avoid hypothermia.